-Before me, the undersigned authority, on this day personally appeared Mrs. Camilla Meinecke, who, being by me duly sworn, on oath, says: My name is Camilla Meinecke, and I was the wife of E. G. Meinecke, a police officer of the city of Houston, who was killed on the night of August 23, 1917, by negro soldiers of the Twenty-fourth United States Infantry.
+Before me, the undersigned authority, on this day personally appeared Mrs. Camilla Meinecke, who, being by me duly sworn, on oath, says:

+My name is Camilla Meinecke, and I was the wife of E. G. Meinecke, a police officer of the city of Houston, who was killed on the night of August 23, 1917, by negro soldiers of the Twenty-fourth United States Infantry.
 I was born in Houston, Tex., on April 1, 1901, and I married Mr. E. G. Meinecke on November 1, 1916.
 My husband was 23 years of age at the time he was killed.
-My husband started to the police station on the might of the rist at 9.55 to go to

 My husband started to the police station on the night of the riot at 9.55 to go to work.
 His hours were from 11 at night until 7 in the morning.
-When he was catching the car to go to work my sister's husband met him and told him about catching the car to go to work my sister's husband met nim and told nim about the riot, and he came on to the police station and was one of the party that was in the car with Capt.
+When he was work.
+His hours were from 11 at night until 7 in the morning.
+When he was catching the car to go to work my sister's husband met him and told him about the riot, and he came on to the police station and was one of the party that was in the car with Capt.
 J. W. Mattes, Battery A, Second Illinois Field Artillery.
 I do not know anything of the details of the killing; only I know from newspaper reports that my husband and Capt.
 Mattes were both killed on San Felipe Street by negro soldiers of the Twenty-fourth Infantry.
+I do not know how many times by negro soldiers of the Twenty-fourth Infantry.
 I do not know how many times he was shot, because I was not permitted to go near him.
 He was killed instantly.
-I do not know how much per month my husband made, but think it was about \$85 or \$70 ner month.
+I do not know how much per month my husband made, but think it was about \$65 or \$70 per month.
 He was in perfect health and worked regularly.
-His

-\$65 or \$70 per month.
-He was in perfect health and worked regularly.
 His salary as a policeman was the only income we had.
 I am living with my father and mother at this time, but they have a large family and hardly able to stand the burden.
 Mr. Meinecke was the only support I had in his lifetime.
-The bill of burden.
-Mr. Meinecke was the only support I had in his lifetime.
 The bill of the undertaker, Wall & Stabe, was \$176.
-I have never done any kind of work except during the past Christmas holidays